Japanese Americans — Forced removal and incarceration, 1942-1945 (revision)

 • Japanese Americans — Forced removal and incarceration, 1942-1945 (revision)

-The current authorized form is “Japanese Americans–Evacuation and relocation, 1942-1945”.
+As of 2018, the current authorized form is “Japanese Americans–Evacuation and relocation, 1942-1945”.
 This heading has been frequently mentioned as a problem for its euphemistic language, but a challenge in revising it is that it is part of a pattern of 14 other headings that use this subdivision.

 To represent the work on these headings, the “Japanese Americans” proposal is shown below.
 Additions & revisions to the existing heading are highlighted.